-What if you can’t afford both a business entity and insurance?
+What if you can’t afford both a business entity and insurance when running a forum?
 Most attorneys suggest forming the business entity first.
 I disagree.
 If your forum is named as a defendant in a lawsuit, you will need to pay an attorney to defend the legal action.
 A business entity provides no financial resources to pay legal counsel unless you’ve been saving money to the tune of six figures or more.
 A liability insurance policy, on the other hand, will pay for both the attorney’s fees and any resulting judgment within policy limits, which makes obtaining liability insurance a must in my opinion.

 Don’t Be Deterred – Go Ahead